airbnb/lottie-ios/README.md

 ```swift
 AnimationView.play(completion: LottieCompletionBlock?)
 ```
-Plays the animation from its current state to the end of it's timeline.
+Plays the animation from its current state to the end of its timeline.
 Calls the completion block when the animation is stopped.

 Parameters:
 : **completion**: A completion block that is called when the animation completes.
 The block will be passed `true` if the animation completes and `false` if the animation was interrupted.
 Optional.